DonorsChoose/semantics3-java/README.md

+# Archived
+We don't use Semantics3 anymore, so I'm archiving our fork of this repo

 # semantics3-java
 semantics3-java is a Java client for accessing the Semantics3 Products API, which provides structured information, including pricing histories, for a large number of products.
 See https://www.semantics3.com for more information.